The bohmion method in nonadiabatic quantum hydrodynamics: Results for model systems

 Note that there is a single avoided crossing, centred at $r=0$.
 When the nuclear wavepacket (coming in from spatial infinity on the lowest BO electronic state) encounters this avoided crossing, some nonadiabatic transitions into the upper BO state occur.
 The wavepacket then branches (see Figure \ref{fig:TullyIdens}), with the lower BO wavepacket moving faster than the upper BO wavepacket.

-Recall that the bohmion method involves the introduction of a mollifier, which we take to be a Gaussian filter (with some width ${\alpha}$) in all of our simulations.
-In general, one expects the accuracy of the method to improve as ${\alpha}\to 0$, though in practice this requires more bohmions (larger ${N}$) to achieve reasonable convergence of the results.
+Recall that the bohmion method involves the introduction of a mollifier, as in \eqref{def: mollifier}.
+Here, we {take the mollifier} to be a Gaussian filter (with some width ${\alpha}$) in all of our simulations.
+In general, one expects the accuracy of the method to improve as ${\alpha}\to 0$, though in practice this {would require additional} bohmions (larger ${N}$) to achieve reasonable convergence of the results.
 It should be noted that another difficulty in taking ${\alpha}$ to be very small can arise, as follows.
 To understand this difficulty, recall that the regularized quantum potential represents a non-local interaction potential for the bohmions which has characteristic energy scale ${\cal E}={\hbar^2}/{M {\alpha}^2}$, as can be seen from the second line of \eqref{BohmionLagr} when $K$ is taken to be a Gaussian of width ${\alpha}$.
 Consequently, for small ${\alpha}$, we expect the electronic density matrix elements to oscillate with frequency $\omega\sim{\hbar}/{M {\alpha}^2}$ whose growth as ${\alpha}^{-2}$, can impose very small timestep requirements in our numerical algorithm.
 In each plot we indicate our final choice for ${\alpha}$ and ${N}$.
-See Figure \ref{fig:varyingLS} in Section \ref{sec:TullyII} for the dependence of the results on ${\alpha}$.
+See Figure \ref{dependence} in Section \ref{sec:TullyII} and Figure \ref{archdependence} in Section \ref{sec:DAmodel} for the dependence of the results on ${\alpha}$.

-We run two simulations for Tully I, with the nuclear wavepacket given initial momenta $k=10$ and $k=25$ respectively.
-In Figure \ref{fig:TullyIResults} we plot the BO populations and coherence measure in both cases.
+\paragraph{Decoherence.} We show two simulations for Tully I, with the nuclear wavepacket given initial momenta $k=10$ and $k=25$ respectively. {The centre of the initial wavepacket in \eqref{InMolWF} is set to $r_{0}=-8$ a.u. in both cases.} In Figure \ref{fig:TullyIResults} we plot the BO populations and coherence measure in both cases.
 For the choice ${\alpha}=1/20$, the plots are already in good agreement with exact results; see Figure \ref{fig:Grossplots} in Appendix \ref{app:comp}.
-Particularly noteworthy is the accurate capture of decoherence, a phenomena which many traditional methods such as TSH and Ehrenfest completely fail to capture for this model.
-The CT-MQC method captures decoherence to some extent \cite{CoupledvsIndependent}, but not as accurately as the bohmion method manages to do here.
+Particularly noteworthy is the accurate description of decoherence, a phenomenon which many traditional methods such as TSH and Ehrenfest miss for this model. {However, the CT-MQC method does capture decoherence to some extent \cite{CoupledvsIndependent}}.

-Another important effect accurately captured by the bohmion method is nuclear wavepacket splitting.
-In Figure \ref{fig:TullyIdens} we show snapshots of the nuclear density and BO projections during the course of the $k=10$ simulation.